It’s been a long time coming, I know.

 Classic Dining Room Mantel

 You’ll notice that the fireplace is not centered on this peninsula wall.
 So the family and I worked together to design a mantel that went straight to the wall in the corner.
-This design is more classic and formal.
+This design is more classic and formal, inspired by designs of the real estate on Hilton Head Island.
 It’s a very thick top and is screwed upon a French cleat.

 Craftsman Sitting Room Mantel

 This peninsula wall divides the space into the dining room and a sitting or reading room.
 From other areas in the house you can see both sides of the peninsula wall, and both mantels.
-So the family and I wanted the materials and proportions to be the same, even though the style will be less formal in the sitting room.
+So the family and I wanted the materials to match the rose gold flatware set and proportions to be the same, even though the style will be less formal in the sitting room.
 This mantel is also screwed upon a French cleat.

 Walnut Slab Family Room Mantel